Guest

 Power Cycling the Device

-If you cannot start a session on the device that has network-admin privileges, you must recover the network administrator password by power cycling the device.
+If you cannot start a session on the device that has network-admin privileges, you must recover the network administrator password by power cycling the device by following these two methods:

-Note You cannot recover the administrator password from a Telnet or SSH session to the management interface.
+• You cannot recover the administrator password from a Telnet or Secure Shell (SSH) session to the management interface.
 You must have access to the local console connection.
 Also, for Cisco NX-OS devices, such as the Cisco Nexus 7000 Series switches, that support Connectivity Management Processors (CMPs) on the supervisor modules, you cannot use the CMP management interface to recover the administrator password.

 To recover the network administrator password by power cycling the device, follow these steps:

-Step 1 Establish an terminal session on the console port of the active supervisor module.
+Establish a terminal session on the console port of the active supervisor module.

-Step 2 If you use SSH or a terminal emulator to access the console port or you are recovering the password on a Cisco Nexus 5000 Series switch running Cisco NX-OS Release 4.0(0)N1(2a) or earlier releases, continue to Step 6.
+If you use SSH or a terminal emulator to access the console port or you are recovering the password on a Cisco Nexus 5000 Series switch running Cisco NX-OS Release 4.0(0)N1(2a) or earlier releases, go to Step Step 6.

-Step 3 If you use Telnet to access the console port, enter the Cisco NX-OS software Ctrl-] break sequence to verify that it does not conflict with the Telnet escape sequence.
+If you use Telnet to access the console port, press Ctrl-] (right square bracket) to verify that it does not conflict with the Telnet escape sequence.

 switch login: Ctrl-]

-If the Cisco NX-OS login prompt remains and the Telnet prompt does not appear, continue to Step 6.
+If the Cisco NX-OS login prompt remains and the Telnet prompt does not appear, go to Step Step 6.

-Step 4 If the Telnet prompt appears, change the Telnet escape sequence to character sequence other than Ctrl-].
+If the Telnet prompt appears, change the Telnet escape sequence to a character sequence other than Ctrl-] (right square bracket).
 The following example shows how to set the Ctrl-\ as the escape key sequence in Microsoft Telnet:

 telnet> set escape ^\